Skill Demand Index

 Which roles need Relevant Experience most:

-Other positions drive 67% of demand.
-Project Management and Data Analysis also frequently list Relevant Experience as a requirement.
+Other positions drive 58% of demand.
+Data Science / ML and Marketing also frequently list Relevant Experience as a requirement.
 Skills commonly paired with Relevant Experience include SQL and Communication Skills.

 Depth Level Distribution